aadi1011/Supervised-Machine-Learning-Modelling/aaCN/README.md

-Temporary Folder.
+Temp Folder.
 Not related to main project.